Installing a fibreglass swimming pool is no small task; it is a significant investment that’ll entertain you and your children for years to come.

 1. Mineral Water

 If you opt for mineral water, you can rest assured that the pool water will stay free from bacteria and algae growth.
 This is because it is laced with potassium salts and magnesium that work together to fight various pathogens to keep your pool clean.
-However, you will need to keep replacing the mineral packs from time to time to get optimal results.
+However, it would be best if you occasionally replaced the mineral packs to get optimal results.

 Are you worried about irritation?
-Well, you’ll be pleased to know that it doesn’t irritate the skin like other alternatives out there.
-And the best thing about mineral water is that it is affordable; in fact, it doesn’t even cost half of what chlorine does and can last an entire season.
+You’ll be pleased to know that it doesn’t irritate the skin like other alternatives.
+The best thing about mineral water is that it is affordable; it doesn’t even cost half of what chlorine does and can last an entire season.

-It has gained significant popularity over the years and is widely used throughout Australia.
+It has gained significant popularity and is widely used throughout Australia.
 It is easy to use, and maintaining it barely requires any effort.
-What’s more, there are no side effects, and hence it is regarded as an ideal choice for people with sensitive skin.
+Moreover, there are no side effects, so it is regarded as an ideal choice for people with sensitive skin.

-Overall, it provides good value for money and is meant for people who are not looking to invest much.
+Overall, it provides good value for money and is meant for people not looking to invest much.

 2. Chlorine

 Chlorine is by far the most popular pool water option out there.
-It is easy to use and allows you to keep your pool clean by breaking down bacteria.
-Applying chlorine is much like bleaching since there’s a fair amount of the substance in bleaching powder.
-So, when using chlorine in the pool, you are essentially bleaching it.
+It is easy to use and keeps your pool clean by breaking down bacteria.
+Applying chlorine is much like bleaching since there’s a fair amount of the substance in the bleaching powder.
+So, when using chlorine in the pool, you bleach it.

-However, keep in mind that it is one of the most expensive ways to maintain your pool.
-You will have to add chlorine to your pool every week; otherwise, it will turn green, which is not a good sight.
+However, remember that it is one of the most expensive ways to maintain your pool.
+You must add chlorine to your pool every week; otherwise, it will turn green, which is not a good sight.

-It is available in tablet, granular and liquid form to choose from as per your needs.
+It is available in tablet, granular, and liquid forms per your needs.
 As far as the tablets are concerned, they take time to dissolve but last longer fully.
-They are widely regarded as a stable source to produce chlorinated pool water.
-They can be applied using a chlorinator, which is great.
+They are widely regarded as a stable source of chlorinated pool water.
+They can be applied using a chlorinator, which is excellent.

-When it comes to granular chlorine, it dissolves easily because of its coarse form.
+Granular chlorine dissolves easily because of its coarse form.
 All you need to do is mix it in a big bucket of water and pour it around the pool’s corners.
-We strongly recommend waiting for a few hours before using the pool, as granular chlorine tends to spike the chlorine levels when applied significantly.
+We strongly recommend waiting a few hours before using the pool, as granular chlorine tends to spike the chlorine levels when applied significantly.

-Last but not least comes liquid chlorine, which also does a decent job of chlorinating your pool water.
-It is the easiest to apply; pour it directly into the water and, you are good to go.
+Last comes liquid chlorine, which also does a decent job of chlorinating your pool water.
+It is the easiest to apply; pour it directly into the water, and you are ready.
 However, storing it could be an issue as it comes in large packets and consumes a lot of space.

 3. Saltwater Pool

-The next option is saltwater pool water, which can be added to treat it to make it ready for daily use.
+The next option is saltwater pool water, which can be added to treat and prepare for daily use.
 It is one of the softest alternatives on this list; hence, it can be trusted not to cause skin irritation or rashes.
 Plus, it requires low maintenance as the salt recycles itself.

 As for the drawbacks, it is highly corrosive, so it’s bound to react with all the metal parts in the pool, such as the handlebars and pool ladders.
 However, this can be avoided by using galvanic ions.
 They react with salt and stop it from causing damage to the metal pieces in and around the swimming pools.